scimusmn/maya-video-interviews/readme.md

 Once your development environment is set up, you're ready to compile a kiosk from the templates and the appropriate source material.

 ### Optimize images
-The image optimizer ([Smushit](http://www.smushit.com/ysmush.it/)) isn't part of the default Grunt build process since it takes awhile to run and is only useful if images have been update.
+The image optimizer ([Smushit](http://www.smushit.com/ysmush.it/)) isn't part of the default Grunt build process since it takes awhile to run and is only useful if images have been updated.
 However, if an image has been changed or added, run the optimizer with this command: `grunt smushit`.

 ### Building the source material
 Kiosks require several dynamic elements (images and video) depending on their content.
 These dynamic elements are specific to the IQ kiosks in the Maya exhibit.
 Here is a list of the appropriate kiosk names for these templates, with links to their corresponding media entries in Atrium.